WasabiMushyPeas/E28-Turbo/README.md

 ### Fuel Pump

 The Stock Fuel Pump in an E28 535i can comfortably sustain ~110lph at 43.5psi.
 Therefore the stock fuel pump can support ~265hp.
 In this build our target is about 500whp.
 To achieve this we will need to upgrade the fuel pump.
-I have chosen the AEM 340lhp E85 fuel pump as the conversion is not too hard and the pump is capable of supporting over 500whp (plus it supports E85 fuel).
+I have chosen the Walbro 450lph E85 pump.
+There is also the AEM 340lhp E85 fuel pump as the which is capable of supporting over 500whp (plus it supports E85 fuel).

 ### Fuel Rails/ Lines

-The stock fuel lines and rails are capable of supporting the target power.
-However replacing the fuel lines with newer hoses is a good idea.
+The stock fuel lines and rails (5/16ths) are capable of supporting the target power.
+However replacing the fuel lines with newer hoses is a good idea you can replace it with contitech insta grip.

 ### Fuel Pressure Regulator

 The stock fuel pressure regulator is capable of supporting the target power.
+However it needs to be referenced to the manifold.

 ### Fuel Filter